 A Vigorous Defense For Drug Possession Charges

-Facing any drug charges in Florida is a serious issue and one that requires a skilled legal defense.
+Facing any drug charges in the Orlando greater area is a serious issue and one that requires a skilled legal defense.
 Although drug possession is often the lowest level of state or federal drug charges, it still carries hefty penalties.
 The line between possession and possession with intent to distribute is a fine one, and often the only difference is the amount of a specific substance in question.

-The criminal defense lawyers at Mandell Law will help you understand your drug possession charges and any other criminal charge you might face.
+The drug possession lawyers at Mandell Law will help you understand your drug possession charges and any other criminal charge you might face.
 We provide a personalized approach to your case, working one-on-one with you at every step and vigorously defending you in court.

 Penalties For Possession Of A Controlled Substance